MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

     ```

 1. Run `carthage update`.
-1. On your application targets’ *General* settings tab, in the “Linked Frameworks and Libraries” section, drag and drop AppCenterDistribute framework from the `Carthage/Build/iOS/Static` folder on disk.
+1. On your application targets’ **General** settings tab, in the **Linked Frameworks and Libraries** section, drag and drop AppCenterDistribute framework from the **Carthage/Build/iOS/Static** folder on disk.

 #### Integration by copying the binaries into your project